jamoowen/contest-coordinator/README.md

 # contest-coordinator

-This is a backend designed to help Tournament organizers register players for a given tournament, keep track of the games played in a particular tournament, and determine the leaderboard of the tournament etc.
+This is an Express backend designed to help Tournament organizers register players for a given tournament, keep track of the games played in a particular tournament, and determine the leaderboard of the tournament etc.

 I have chosen to use Express and MongoDB to build out these API routes and used the mongoose library to interact with the db.

 Preface:
     This is my first time using express, as well as my first time using MongoDB.
-    I have created the schemas for my Documents under /models I implement route logic under /controllers which receive input from routes I declare routes under /routes
-    I have not implemented delete functionality not authentication
+    I have created the schemas for my Documents under /models I handle requests within functions defined in /controllers which receive input from /routes I have a few functions under /services which perform some logic I have not implemented delete functionality nor authentication

 Dependencies: Node 18+, MongoDB atlas account

-Firstly, if you would like to run this code yourself, you will need to set up a MongoDB Atlas account and create an environmental variable CONNECTION_STRING => this is the connection string MongoDB supplies you when you create a new Database and allows the code to read and write to it.
+Firstly, if you would like to run this code yourself, you will need to set up a MongoDB Atlas account and create an environmental variable 'CONNECTION_STRING' within a .env file within the root directory. this is the connection string MongoDB supplies you when you create a new Database and allows the code to read and write to it.

 To run:
 1. clone repo
 2. run yarn install

-5.
+3. add CONNECTION_STRING to a .env file in the root directory
+4. run yarn dev/yarn start

+for testing, see bottom of this README

-run server: node --loader ts-node/esm test/test.ts
+run server manually: node --loader ts-node/esm test/test.ts

 The initial requirements for this project are the following:
-    - Register players for a tournament
+    1. Register players for a tournament
-    - Record the outcomes of matchups between two players
+    2. Record the outcomes of matchups between two players
         - Win
         - Lose
         - Draw
         - Void (Matchup was cancelled)
-    - Add a capability to rank who did the best out of those players.
+    3. Add a capability to rank who did the best out of those players (leaderboard).
-    + Add a capability for generating matchups.
-    + Indicate schedule with time intervals between matches.

-*Need to document how to run the project (In this readme ideally) *Must implement testing (ideally jest, else vitest)

-Endpoints:
-    create tournament -> creates a new tournament entry (every player registered must correspond to a tournament ID)

-    register player -> registers a player in database with a given tournament ID (shouldnt be possible to enter a tournament ID that does not exist or has past)

-    begin tournament -> randomly generate matchups based off the players entered capped at 6 rounds 2^6 (64 players) + create documents for each subsequent round

-    record matchup -> record a given matchup, updating the player schema with the result and the matchup schema with the result if the round ==1

-    show scores -> show a tally of the leaderboards?

-    end tournament -> end the tournament at whatever stage it is at
+    (1) to register a player for a given tournament, you can make a post request to either /api/player/new or /api/player/existing
+        This will either register an existing player (he has registered for a tournament before) or a new player, with the given tournament
+    (2) To record the outcome of a matchup, you can make a post request to /api/match (3) To view the leaderboard of a given tournament, you can make a get request to /api/tournaments/leaderboard?id=<tournamentId> where the tournamentId is the ID of the tournament you would like to check.
+This will return a sorted leaderboard of all players that enrolled in a given tournament you can also make the same request to /api/tournaments?id=<tournamentId> which will return all of the tournaments data (including name, date created, leaderboard, games played etc)

+*Note - when recording a match, the results are added to the tournament's stats (leaderboard & games), as well as the player's lifetime stats (this will indicate total games played, total wins etc)

 Questions & improvements:
 Im tempted to store foreign keys and references to other tables like you would do in a relational db?